MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 ### misty.SendExternalRequest

 Sends an HTTP request from Misty to an external server.
-You use `SendExternalRequest` to access resources that are available via Uniform Resource Identifiers (URIs), such as cloud-based APIs or data stored on a server in another location.
+You can use `SendExternalRequest` to access resources that are available via Uniform Resource Identifiers (URIs), such as cloud-based APIs or data stored on a server in another location.

 {{box op="start" cssClass="boxed noteBox"}}
+**Note:** This command does not currently support uploading data as `multipart/form-data`, nor can you reference a file on the robot to upload with your external request.

-**Note:** This command is currently in **Alpha**, and related hardware, firmware, or software is still under development.
+This command is currently in **Alpha**, and related hardware, firmware, or software is still under development.
 Feel free to use this command, but recognize that it may behave unpredictably at this time.
 {{box op="end"}}

 Endpoint: POST &lt;robot-ip-address&gt;/api/request